jh16g15/ili9341_parallel_controller/README.md

 ## Hardware

-This project is compiled for a Digilent BASYS-3 board, (Xilinx Artix-7 35T)
+This project is compiled for a Digilent BASYS-3 board, (Xilinx Artix-7 35T), however the VHDL should be fairly portable with only the 100MHz -> 25MHz PLL being a Xilinx IP core.

+It also uses an ILI9341-based Display Module from the University of Southampton for the Il Matto microcontroller board (see https://www.ecs.soton.ac.uk/outreach/kits/micro-arcana-series).

+If you have one of these boards, you can find a breakout PCB that converts it into a Dual 2x6 PMOD interface in the pcb/ folder.
+If you do not, you should be able to use another ILI9341 board as long as it is wired up to the the 8-bit Parallel 8080-I MCU interface rather than the more common SPI interface that most of these arduino-compatible boards come with.

 ## Status